Nguyễn Văn Thiệu: Figurehead chief of state

 In mid-1965, Thiệu became the figurehead chief of state of a military junta, with Kỳ as the prime minister.
 After a series of short-lived juntas, their pairing put an end to a series of leadership changes that had occurred since the assassination of Diệm.

 Kỳ and Thiệu's military junta decided to inaugurate their rule by holding a "no breathing week".
 They imposed censorship, closed many newspapers that published material deemed unacceptable, and suspended civil liberties.
 They then sidelined the civilian politicians to a "village of old trees" to "conduct seminars and draw up plans and programs in support of government policy".
 They decided to ignore religious and other opposition groups "with the stipulation that troublemakers will be shot".

 Kỳ and Thiệu were more concerned with attacking the communists than their predecessors.
 The generals began to mobilize the populace into paramilitary organizations.
-After one month, Thích Trí Quang began to call for the removal of Thiệu because he was a member of Diệm's Catholic Cần Lao apparatus, decrying his "fascistic tendencies", and claiming that Cần Lao members were undermining Kỳ.
+After one month, Thích Trí Quang began to call for the removal of Thiệu because he was a member of Diệm's Cần Lao apparatus, decrying his "fascistic tendencies", and claiming that Cần Lao members were undermining Kỳ.
 For Quang, Thiệu was a symbol of the Diệm era of Catholic domination, when advancement was based on religion.
 He had desired that General Thi, known for his pro-Buddhist position, would lead the country, and denounced Thiệu for alleged past crimes against Buddhists.

 In 1966, with Kỳ leading the way, Thi was sacked in a power struggle, provoking widespread civil unrest in his base in I Corps; Quang led Buddhist protests against Kỳ and Thiệu and many units in I Corps began disobeying orders, siding with Thi and the Buddhist movement.
 Eventually, Kỳ's military forces forced the dissidents to back down and defeated those who did not.
 Thi was exiled and Quang put under house arrest, ending Buddhist opposition and any effective threat to Kỳ and Thiệu's regime.